-The information required by Item 10 will be included in the Proxy Statement to be filed relating to our 2015 Annual Meeting of Stockholders and is incorporated herein by reference.
+We are managed by Boston Properties, Inc. in its capacity as our general partner.
+The information concerning Boston Properties, Inc.'s directors and executive officers required by Item 10 will be included in Boston Properties, Inc.'s Proxy Statement to be filed relating to its 2015 Annual Meeting of Stockholders and is incorporated herein by reference.